A few figs from thistles…

 Other examples include the tenure of Father Francis Manning, priest at St Ahab’s, who everyone knew was a woman but preferred “his” familiar services to those of an over-zealous priest fresh from seminary and eager to please his bishop.
 Long before the Ecumenical Movement of the 1960s, Fathers Manning (RC) and Grimaldi (Episcopal) shared pulpits and administered sacraments without prejudice—unknown to their respective bishops.

 Or the creation in 1909 of the Muskrat Valley Building Association, a coöperative venture in providing low-interest loans for families of modest means.
-Or the creation of “Common Ground” a few years later to thanks those who sacrificed so much for the Great War.
+Or the creation of “Common Ground” a few years later to thank those who sacrificed so much in the Great War—our very own “G.I.
+Bill”.